Taste 7 unique dishes (+ a surprise) at Taj Cape Town’s signature eatery

 SLEEP ON TABLE MOUNTAIN

 There are several accommodation options in Table Mountain National Park, which covers a large portion of the peninsula.
-The choices span from tented to more sophisticated cottages suited to parties of various sizes with a range of amenities and a comprehensive online booking system.
+The choices span from tented to more sophisticated cottages suited to parties of various sizes with a range of amenities.
 The accommodations are constantly changing as refurbishment occurs on an ongoing basis.
 It’s best to book in advance for this affordable opportunity to sleep over and explore the wilds of our city.
+You can book via their comprehensive online booking system.

 SLEEP UNDER THE STARS AT A NATURE RESERVE